kixxauth/iou/README.md

 but they all do a lot of other stuff too, which you may or may not want, and not all of them fully implement the new Promise object that will be available soon.
-IOU is designed to simply bring promises to Node.js in as small a package as possible.
-There are no bells and whistles, no dependencies, just a simple API that should allow you to transition to the native Promise API as soon as it arrives in Node land.
+IOU is designed to simply bring promises to you in as small a package as possible.
+There are no bells and whistles, no dependencies, just a simple API that should allow you to transition to the native Promise API as soon as it arrives in on your favorite platform.

 ## Installation
+### Node.js
 The most common use of IOU is to use it as a library.
 In that case, just include it in your Node.js project by adding a line for IOU in your `pacakge.json`.
 For more information about your `package.json` file, you should